- What is the price of the test?

 After you have completed the test and viewed your scores, you can choose up to four score recipients on test day as part of your test fee.
 Your official scores will be sent to them 10–15 days after your test date.
 For more information, see Sending Your Scores.

 You can also send score reports to institutions after test day for a fee.
 See Ordering Additional Score Reports.

-If you take the computer-based GRE revised General Test, your official scores will be sent approximately 10–15 days after your test date.
+Your official scores will be available in your ETS account and sent to the institutions you designated approximately 10–15 days after your test date.